dmattp/bang/README.md

 # Libraries

-Library files or modules can be included with the "require" keyword.
+Library files or modules support code reuse with the "require" keyword.
 Require loads a file as a closure which must be applied.
 A typical pattern is to have the library file return a message handler style function which can be used with the object syntax to access methods.
 E.g., the core higher-order-functions are included in a file called [lib/hof.bang], which looks like this:

     def :map xform = {